 - Te Kura Kaupapa Ruamata, Rotorua

-This video conference was organised in conjunction with Futureintech facilitators, who work with schools and students to engage industry support.
+This video conference was organised in conjunction with Futureintech facilitators, who worked with schools and students to engage industry support.